 We just had the inspection done and there are a few things we should fix (like one of the support beams under the house is just… lying on the ground) but overall it seems pretty solid.
 I doubt we’d find a better option in our price range if we kept looking – especially not a three-bedroom house in the neighborhood we’d like.

 If we do get it, I plan on blogging some of the updates we plan on making because we’ll be doing a lot of the work ourselves.
 (Well, with my dad and uncle since they actually know what they’re doing.)
 I’m excited to learn how paint rooms and patch drywall and I want to get a fancy power saw and re-do a lot of the super-basic molding and baseboards.
 This little house has so much potential and I think it’s a great option for us.
+If you’re looking for more houses you can reach out professionals such as limehouse estate agents.

 This is all very new and exciting.
 We have our fingers crossed that it works out!